openssl/technical-policies/policies/coding-style.md

  * This is a brief file description that you may add
  * Subsequent lines contain more detailed information about what you will
  * find defined in this file.
 It is not currently required that you add a file
- * description, but its available if you like.
+ * description, but it's available if you like.
  */

  /**